Rawzat as-safa

-Rawżat aṣ-ṣafāʾ fī sīrat al-anbiyāʾ w-al-mulūk w-al-khulafāʾ (روضة الصفا في سیرة الانبياء والملوك والخلفاء, ‘The Gardens of purity in the biography of the prophets and kings and caliphs’) or Rawdatu 's-safa is a Persian-language history of the origins of Islam, early Islamic civilisation, and Persian history by Mīr-Khvānd.
+Rawżat aṣ-ṣafāʾ fī sīrat al-anbiyāʾ w-al-mulūk w-al-khulafāʾ (روضة الصفا في سیرة الانبياء والملوك والخلفاء, ‘The Gardens of purity in the biography of the prophets and kings and caliphs’) or Rawdatu 's-safa is a Persian-language history of the origins of Islam, early Islamic civilisation, and Persian history by Mirkhvand.
 The text was originally completed in seven volumes in 1497 AD; the eighth volume is a geographical index.
-The work is very scholarly, Mīr-Khvānd used nineteen major Arabic histories and twenty-two major Persian ones as well as others which he occasionally quotes.
-His work was the basis for many subsequent histories including the works of Hajjī Khalfah.
+The work is very scholarly: Mirkhvand used nineteen major Arabic histories and twenty-two major Persian ones as well as others which he occasionally quotes.
+His work was the basis for many subsequent histories, including the works of Hajji Khalifa.

 Style

-Mīr-Khvānd made little attempt at a critical examination of historical traditions, and wrote in a flowery and often bombastic style.
-It comprises seven large volumes and a geographical appendix; but the seventh volume, the history of the sultan Ḥosayn, together with a short account of some later events down to 1523, cannot have been written by Mīr-Khvvānd himself, who died in 1498.
-He may have compiled the preface, but it was his grandson, the historian Khvānd-Amīr (1475–1534), who continued the main portion of this volume and to whom also a part of the appendix must be ascribed.
+Mirkhvand made little attempt at a critical examination of historical traditions and wrote in a flowery and often bombastic style.
+It comprises seven large volumes and a geographical appendix; but the seventh volume, the history of the sultan Hosayn, together with a short account of some later events down to 1523, cannot have been written by Mirkhvand himself, who died in 1498.
+He may have compiled the preface, but it was his grandson, the historian Khvandamir (1475–1534), who continued the main portion of this volume and to whom also a part of the appendix must be ascribed.

 Manuscripts, editions and translations

 There are various different Persian manuscripts in Iran, Vienna, Paris, and London.
 A Persian edition was published in Paris in 1843 as Histoire des Samanides par Mirkhond.
 It was published fully in Persian in 1843 (Paris) and lithographed in Mumbai (1848 or 1852).
-The standard edition used in scholarship is the Persian edition Tarikh i Rawzat al-Safa (7 vols) by Abbad Parviz (Tehran, 1959).
+The standard edition used in scholarship is the Persian edition Tarikh-i Rawzat al-Safa (7 vols) by Abbas Parviz (Tehran, 1959).

 Translations

-Owing to its popularity, the Rawżat aṣ-ṣafāʾ has undergone several editions and translations.
-Around 1596, Pedro Teixeira prepared a Spanish translation of the Rawżat aṣ-ṣafā̄ʾ.
+Owing to its popularity, the Rawzat as-safa' has undergone several editions and translations.
+Around 1596, Pedro Teixeira prepared a Spanish translation of the Rawzat as-safa.
 The book was partially translated into English in 1715, the Tahirid and Saffarid portions (of chapter 2.3-4) into Latin in 1782, and the Sassanid portion (of chapter 1.2) into French in 1793.
 A section was translated as Mirchondi Historia Seldschukidarum (1838) by Johann August Vullers.

 From 1892 to 1893, a translation of the first book (up to the Rashidun caliphs) into English was prepared by the Orientalist Edward Rehatsek and edited by Forster Fitzgerald Arbuthnot for the Royal Asiatic Society, in two parts.
 The Vie de Mahomet d'après la tradition by E. Lamairesse and Gaston Dujarric was translated from the English (1897).